 Food: Have lunch on the spot at the restaurant.
 They also do superb BBQ nights (why parties).

-, mainly suitable for groups or families.The rooms have either single beds or bunk beds and bathrooms.
+Where to stay: Stay on the spot in this nice accommodation, mainly suitable for groups or families.The rooms have either single beds or bunk beds and bathrooms.
 A common room is available for playing games, watching movies or having drinks.

 No wind: Try one of the other activities, offered on the spot!
 SUP, hiking, boating or just relaxing.

 Daytrips: Make sure to make a day trip to the city of Harderwijk.
 Visit an old windmill, do a walking tour through the city or have drinks at the city beach.
 Also, the “dolphinarium” amusement park is located here.
 Fun for the kids.
 Last but not least, make sure to have a lay-day in the SPA (Zwaluwhoeve) which is just a stones-throw from Harderwijk.